abhipatel181998/TickTacToe/README.md

 # TickTacToe

+## Discription
-TicTacToe game which can be played amongst two players
+A Multiplayer game TicTacToe, which can be played amongst two players.

+## Screenshots